charankumar-g/AI-s-Impact-on-Data-Analyst-Jobs-in-India/README.md

-# 🤖 AI’s Impact on Data Analyst Jobs in India
+# 🤖 AI’s Impact on the Data Analyst Job Market (India)

 ## 🚀 Project Overview

-This project explores how **Artificial Intelligence (AI)** is reshaping the job market for Data Analysts in India.
-Using **cleaned demo data** and interactive Tableau dashboards, we examine hiring trends, required skills, salary comparisons, and sentiment analysis related to AI’s growing influence.
+This project analyzes how **Artificial Intelligence (AI)** is transforming the data analyst job landscape in India.
+By using a **cleaned demo dataset** and building an **interactive Tableau dashboard**, we uncover trends in hiring, skill demand, salary patterns, and the overall sentiment toward AI’s influence in this field.

-🔍 Focus Areas:
+🔍 **Focus Areas**:

-* Demand across cities
+- Demand across top Indian cities
-* Skills in demand
+- Skills required for data analyst roles
-* AI vs Non-AI job roles
+- AI vs Non-AI job comparisons
-* Salary vs experience comparisons
+- Salary vs experience patterns
-* Sentiment around AI’s impact on careers
+- Sentiment toward AI in the job market

-> **Note:** This is a **demo project** using AI-generated/cleaned sample data for learning purposes.
+> 💡 **Note:** This is a **demo project** using cleaned and curated data for educational and portfolio purposes.

 ---